 Kirk Herbstreit wears many hats.
-For college football fanatics, the ESPN College GameDay stalwart is known as a color commentator calling the biggest matchup every Saturday night in the fall.
+For college football fanatics, the ESPN College GameDay stalwart is known as a color commentator calling the week's biggest matchup every Saturday night in the fall and the voice of EA Sports' NCAA Football game.
 To his sons, Herbie is a leader and role model who never fails to deliver all-time dad moments.

 But when you visit the Sports Emmy Award-winning analyst's social media profiles, the very first word you read is the most important: Husband.

 Kirk Herbstreit Met His Wife Allison at Ohio State

 Allison Butler (or Alison Butler, as some have reported), Kirk Herbstreit's wife, met her husband when the pair attended Ohio State University.
 Kirk was the starting quarterback his year senior year, as well as being named co-captain of the 1992 Buckeyes that finished 8-3-1 and reached the Citrus Bowl.
 Herbstreit graduated with a degree in business administration before beginning his broadcasting career, opting for a career on the sidelines and not on the NFL gridiron.